V-Fast/BackroomsMod/DEVLOGS.md

 <sup>(btw we use this date format: DD/MM/YYYY)</sup>

 * * *
+# Devlog #10 - 11/05/2023
+Hello everyone, this devlog won't have any introduction sadly because this devlog is a section of my main devlog I did on my [Support Discord](https://discord.gg/Rqpn3C7yR5), in the "Devlogs" channel.\
+There has been an unknown bug that popped during my moving when the game launches, [I opened an issue already on GitHub](https://github.com/lumaa-dev/BackroomsMod/issues/14), you can see there yourself.
+There is also the 1k downloads coming very very soon, I also said many times there would be a surprise at the 1k milestone.
+But during the production of the suprise, one of the persons that was working on it with us left us without saying anything.
+Therefore we might have a delay, and we're sorry.

+* * *

 # Devlog #9 - 20/03/2023
 Wow it's been a month...